dgramirez/c-template-nostdlib/README.md

   5. For Windows XP SP3 x86, you are going to want two additional things
     - For FASM's Platform, replace WIN64 with WIN32
     - Include /arch:IA32 as a **compiler** flag (Make sure its before /link)
     - Read :config_xp32 and :config_xp64 inside build.bat for these two.

+Finally, For Windows XP \(64-bit, Remember Step 5 From Above for x86\)
+  1. fasm -d PLATFORM=WIN64
+  2. %CC% entry-x86_64-win32.c entry-x86_64.obj
+  3. /link /NODEFAULTLIB /ENTRY:_start /SUBSYSTEM:<subsystem>

+Compiling with Zig CC is another complex one.
+Unlike Window's /NODEFAULTLIB, using -nostdlib will have you lose <windows.h> include path.
+Why?
+I have NO IDEA.
+Read :config_zig inside build.bat to see how I solved that issue.
+From there, its very similar to the Linux/Clang flags, adding the /subsystem:<subsystem> from lld-link.
+I don't know if you can do Windows XP support here, so I simply don't support it with zig cc.

 ### Implemented
 Linux Syscalls:
   - sys_write